MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMClientOperationSummarization.md

 ```

 ## DESCRIPTION
-The **Invoke-CMClientOperationSummarization** cmdlet performs a Microsoft System Center Configuration Manager client operations summarization immediately, instead of waiting for the next scheduled summarization.
+The **Invoke-CMClientOperationSummarization** cmdlet performs a Configuration Manager client operations summarization immediately, instead of waiting for the next scheduled summarization.
 This cmdlet does not change the regular schedule for summarizations.

 > [!NOTE]